kkterai/Gifty-app/README.md

   - As a Gift Recipient
     - Add items to your wish list
     - Delete items from your wish list
-    - Edit items on your wish list
+    - Edit details on your wish list
-    - Delete projects with their associated tasks

 ## Video walkthrough
-*COMING SOON*
+Gifty Video walkthrough

 ## Installation
 Clone the repository, then execute: